• Skip to primary navigation

 8.

-Press Manual / Pressure Cook, use the – and + buttons to programme 5 minutes, at the end wait 6 minutes (the Instant Pot will tell you how long it’s been since it finished the pressure cooking cycle as per the photo below and then release the rest of the steam (if any) and remove the pudding basin.
+Pressure cook, high pressure for 5 minutes, at the end wait 6 minutes then release the rest of the steam (if any) and remove the pudding basin.

 9.